 The cookie draws its name from its made of preparation in that making use of the basic cookie recipe, the resultant dough is then rolled out thinly and then formed in a spiral manner with a hollow in the middle.
 This is what makes the cookie crunchy.
-By appearance, the cookie roll very easily identifies with its name and depending on how it is rolled, in terms of the length of the roll, they are sometimes referred to as love letter in some parts of the world.
+By appearance, the cookie roll very easily identifies with its name, and depending on how it is rolled, in terms of the length of the roll, they are sometimes referred to as love letter in some parts of the world.
 To others, they may know it more commonly as biscuit roll.
-The basic recipe for the cookie roll had just few basic ingredients i.e. flour, sugar, egg whites and butter
+The basic recipe for the cookie roll had just a few basic ingredients i.e. flour, sugar, egg whites and butter

 Country of Origin and Usage

 The cookie roll is known by various names in various areas.
 In the regions of Guangdong and parts of Hong Kong for instance, it is known as the Chinese egg roll.
-In parts of Spain and the Philippines, it goes by the name barquillos and in parts of England; it is called the biscuit roll.
+In parts of Spain and the Philippines, it goes by the name barquillos, and in parts of England; it is called the biscuit roll.
 On where the snack originated from, there is some slight controversy between Asia and Spain being the home place of the cookie roll.
-It is a popular snack in Asia, and finding the pastry being made along the roadside is a common practice; but it is claimed to be a Spanish invention all the same.
+It is a popular snack in Asia, and finding the pastry being made along the roadside is a common practice, but it is claimed to be a Spanish invention all the same.

 Not being an overly popular biscuit variety, the New Territories is one region that deals with manufacture and worldwide distribution of the cookie roll.
 Ideally, the cookie roll is normally cooked while hollow and so the cooked biscuit makes for a great snack dipped in chocolate dip or taken with a beverage.
-This enables the snack have a variety of uses such as being eaten as a dessert, being eaten during high tea with a sweet or savoury feeling, or even taken plainly accompanied with tea.
+This enables the snack to have a variety of uses such as being eaten as a dessert, being eaten during high tea with a sweet or savory feeling, or even taken plainly accompanied with tea.

-Also, cookie roll makes for a great accompaniment when dipped in ice cream and could even make for a healthy snack hen taken with a health dip such as avocado dip or spinach dip.
+Also, cookie roll makes for a great accompaniment when dipped in ice cream and could even make for a healthy snack hen taken with a healthy dip such as avocado dip or spinach dip.

 • 2 thirds cup of multipurpose flour